DeadLeavez/Leaves-Questrandomizer/readme.md

     logger.log( "[ShinyAirdropGuns] Questrandomizer cannot be found.
 Continuing as normal" );
 }
 ```
 Once you have resolved the compatibility layer.
 You can simply do a call like this to add your weapon ID.
-The only requirement is that you resolve during postdbload or later.
+T

 ```ts
 if ( this.leavesQuestrandomizerCompatibility !== undefined )